Sunderland A.F.C. Women: 2000–2010

 With the emergence of Jill Scott and Steph Houghton, the club began to develop a reputation for producing England women's national football team players.
 On 6 May 2007, with all their games finished and only having 11 points, Sunderland were relegated after Cardiff City beat Doncaster Belles 3–2.

 In Season 2007–08 Sunderland finished in 3rd position in The Women's Premier League, Northern Division, behind Champions Nottingham Forest and Lincoln City.
 The top 3 were almost in a league of their own as Sunderland finished 17 points ahead of 4th placed Newcastle – who only finished 15 points ahead of bottom-of-the-table Crewe Alexandra.

 With team re-building completed, the 2008–09 season began with high hopes for the Wearsiders who had six England youth internationals in their ranks and had recently recruited full England international midfielder Kelly McDougall from Everton Ladies.

-On 22 March 2009, Sunderland WFC reached the final of the FA Women's Cup after beating Chelsea 3–0.
+On 22 March 2009, under the leadership of club captain Stephanie Bannon, Sunderland reached the final of the FA Women's Cup after beating Chelsea 3–0.
 Goals from Williams (2) and Gutteridge ensured their place in the final against holders Arsenal at Pride Park Stadium, home of Derby County on 4 May.
 In the final, favourites Arsenal beat Sunderland 2–1.
 Despite dominating possession and creating several chances, Arsenal found it difficult to convert their opportunities.
 Arsenal's Katie Chapman scored in the first half, their second coming in extended 2nd half injury-time from Kim Little.
 However, Sunderland never gave up and scored a consolation goal from Kelly McDougall just before the final whistle.
 Lucy Bronze gave a superb display at right-back, earning herself the Player of the Match Award for the Black Cats.

 Sunderland won promotion to the National Premier Division after defeating Preston 4–0 away in the last match of the 2008–09 season.

 Back in the top flight, Sunderland exceeded expectations and topped the league for five months.
 They also handed Arsenal Ladies only their second league defeat in six years.

+2010–2020

-However, the club's bid to join the FA WSL was rejected on commercial and marketing grounds – leading to the departure of star players Lucy Bronze, Jordan Nobbs, Lucy Staniforth and Helen Alderson.
+The club's bid to join the newly established FA WSL was rejected on commercial and marketing grounds – leading to the departure of star players Lucy Bronze, Jordan Nobbs, Lucy Staniforth, and Helen Alderson.

 Despite the exodus of these players, Sunderland secured the FA Women's National Premier League title with two games to spare, following their victory over Millwall Lionesses on 3 April 2011.
 They defended the title two further times in 2012 and 2013.
 In 2013 they were formally integrated into the Sunderland AFC structure.